ObolNetwork/obol-docs/docs/charon/cluster-configuration.md

 These cluster definition and cluster lock files are a work in progress.
 The intention is for the files to be standardised for operating distributed validators via the [EIP process](https://eips.ethereum.org/) when appropriate.
 :::

-This document describes the configuration options for running a charon client (or cluster) locally or in production.
+This document describes the configuration options for running a charon client or cluster.

-## Cluster Definition File

 A charon cluster is configured in two steps:

 - `cluster-definition.json` which defines the intended cluster configuration before keys have been created in a distributed key generation ceremony.
 - `cluster-lock.json` which includes and extends `cluster-definition.json` with distributed validator BLS public key shares.

-The `charon create dkg` command is used to create `cluster-definition.json` file which is used as input to `charon dkg`.

-The `charon create cluster` command combines both steps into one and just outputs the final `cluster-lock.json` without a DKG step.
+In the case of a solo operator running a cluster, the [`charon create cluster`](./charon_cli_reference.md#create-a-full-cluster-locally) command combines both steps into one and just outputs the final `cluster-lock.json` without a DKG step.

+## Cluster Definition File

+The `cluster-definition.json` is provided as input to the DKG which generates keys and the `cluster-lock.json` file.

+### Using the CLI

+The [`charon create dkg`](./charon_cli_reference.md#creating-the-configuration-for-a-dkg-ceremony) command is used to create the `cluster-definition.json` file which is used as input to `charon dkg`.

 The schema of the `cluster-definition.json` is defined as: